What Happened in Macedonia, and Why

 In 2015, as the wiretaps were being published, police raided an ethnic Albanian neighborhood in the city of Kumanovo, where they said separatists were plotting attacks on state institutions.
 Many believe the raid was staged to distract from the wiretap revelations and precipitate a state of emergency.
 The violent raid, in which eight police and 14 alleged attackers were killed, inflamed tensions, but has remained shrouded in mystery, with little information published about the actual risk posed by those who were killed or why the raid was so poorly executed.
 Thirty ethnic Albanians were charged with terrorism, but the court proceedings were almost all closed to the media over national security concerns—an explanation many journalists don’t buy.
 (There is no verdict, but it is unclear whether or not the trial itself has finished.)

 On the political front, after failing to form a coalition, the VMRO-DPMNE has alleged that an SDSM-led government would change the Macedonian flag, state symbols, and language, into one representing only Albanian interests—a mischaracterization, according to Ana Petruseva, executive director of the Balkan Investigative Reporting Network in Macedonia.
-In fact, much of the SDSM coalition agreement with ethnic Albanian parties includes Albanian demands that had been agreed to by Gruevski in 2015 and never implemented.
 But any changes would need the support of a two-thirds majority, meaning that they would not pass given the current composition of the assembly.
 In February, Gruevski wrote on his Facebook page that “people have to stand up and defend Macedonian national interests, and not stay at home in their slippers.”
 The next day his supporters took to the streets.

 The violence in the parliament “was part of a deliberate strategy to escalate the conflict,” Florian Bieber, director of the Center for Southeast European Studies in Graz, Austria, told me.
 “This was also the reason the opposition has been avoiding protests in recent weeks to not take the bait.
 The … ruling party’s [plan] has been to instigate street violence which would justify either a state of emergency or new elections and avoid a hand over of power.”